PStarH/VisiLens/README.md

 Data exploration shouldn't require writing boilerplate Pandas code or waiting for heavy spreadsheet software like Excel to load. **VisiLens** is a modern **CSV viewer** and **Parquet explorer** that combines the raw speed of **VisiData** with a lightweight web interface.

 - **⚡️ Load 1M rows in under 2 seconds:** Powered by VisiData's highly optimized engine.
-- **🔒 All local:** Your data never leaves your machine.
-No cloud uploads.
+- **🔒 Local-First & Secure:** Your data never leaves your machine.
+No cloud uploads, no external dependencies.
-- **🛠 Zero config:** CLI-first workflow.
+- **🛠 Zero Config:** CLI-first workflow.
 Pipe data in, explore, and get back to coding.
 - **🔌 Universal Support:** Open CSV, TSV, JSON, Parquet, Excel, SQLite, and [50+ other formats](https://www.visidata.org/formats/).

 ## ✨ Features